Machine Unlearning: A Comprehensive Survey: Background

-Parameter Leakage.
-Since membership inference attacks can infer if a sample is used in the training dataset of a model, recently, some works have leveraged the property to verify if the specific data is removed by unlearning mechanisms.
-Some studies \cite{hu2022membership} even proposed to backdoor the erased samples and then attack the unlearned model to check if the unlearned model can be attacked.
-If the unlearned model is backdoored, it proves that the unlearning algorithm cannot unlearn samples effectively.
+\textbf{Evaluation Metric based on Privacy Leakage.} Since membership inference attacks \cite{chen2021machine} can decide whether a sample was utilized for training a model, recently, some works have leveraged this property to verify if unlearning mechanisms remove the specific data.
+Some studies \cite{hu2022membership} even proposed to backdoor the unlearning samples for initial model training and then attack the unlearned model.
+If the unlearned model is still backdoored, this proves that the unlearning algorithm cannot unlearn samples effectively.
 Conversely, if the backdoor trigger cannot attack the unlearned model, it proves that the unlearning algorithm is effective.
-Similar methods were also used in \cite{thudi2022unrolling, ma2022learn} to evaluate the unlearning effect.
+Similar methods were also used in \cite{thudi2022unrolling, ma2022learn} to evaluate the unlearning effectiveness.